 Palmer soaks in the atmosphere at the 2007 tournament.

-Jason Day is the defending champ at Bay Hill this year, having won in 2016 after saying how “I normally struggle in Florida”.
-After the 2016 tournament Palmer told Kingdom: “Jason’s wire-to-wire victory was quite impressive, and I’m sure you can expect more great performances from him coming up”.
+Jason Day won in 2016 after saying how “I normally struggle in Florida”.
+After the tournament Palmer told Kingdom: “Jason’s wire-to-wire victory was quite impressive, and I’m sure you can expect more great performances from him coming up”.
+He was right.